KirillKryukov/naf/Compress.md

 ## Synopsis

-`ennaf file.fa --out file.naf` - Compress a FASTA file.
+`ennaf file.fa -o file.naf` - Compress a FASTA file with default compression level 1.

-`ennaf file.fa` - Compress into 'file.fa.naf' (the original file is not deleted).
+`ennaf file.fa` - Compress into automatically named 'file.fa.naf' (the original file is never deleted).

 `ennaf <file.fa >file.naf` - Compress using IO redirection.

-`ennaf file.fq >file.naf` - Compress a FASTQ file (format is detected automatically).
+`ennaf file.fq -o file.naf` - Compress a FASTQ file (format is detected automatically).

-`ennaf -22 file.fa >file.naf` - Use maximum compression level.
+`ennaf -22 file.fa -o file.naf` - Use maximum compression level.

-`gzip -dc file.gz | ennaf >file.naf` - Recompress from gzip to NAF on the fly.
+`gzip -dc file.gz | ennaf -o file.naf` - Recompress from gzip to NAF on the fly.

-## Temporary storage

-Compression process stores temporary data on disk.
-Therefore please check the following before compressing large files:

-1. Temporary directory is specified in TMPDIR or TMP environment variable, or in `--temp-dir` command line option of your ennaf command.
- Note that ennaf doesn't have a default setting for temporary directory, such as "/tmp", it will only use directory specified in the environment or command line.
-1. Temporary directory is on your fastest SSD drive.
-1. Temporary directory has sufficient space to hold the compressed data.
- About 1/4 of the uncompressed data size should be normally fine, but safer to have 1/2 or more.
- Note that storage devices and filesystems can slow down when nearly full, so having extra free temporary space is generally a good idea.

 ## Options

-**--out FILE** - Write compressed NAF format data to FILE.
+**-o FILE** - Write compressed NAF format data to FILE.

-If omitted, stdout stream is used, but only if it's redirected into a file, or piped into next tool.
+**-c** - Write compressed output to standard output.

+**-#** - Use compression level #.
+This corresponds to zstd compression level.
+The default is 1.
+Higher levels provide better compression, but are slower.
+Maximum level is 22, however take care as levels above 19 are slow and use significant amount of RAM.

+**--level #** - Use compression level #.
+Same with `-#`, but also supports even faster negative levels, down to -131072.

 **--temp-dir DIR** - Use DIR for temporary files.
 If omitted, uses directory specified in enviroment variable `TMPDIR`.